lolyay270/ID607001-intro-app-dev-concepts/assessments/README.md

 ## Entity Relationship Diagram (ERD)

-Below are the Entity Relationship Diagrams (ERDs) for the REST APIs:
+Below are the Entity Relationship Diagrams (ERDs) for the REST API:

 ```bash
 <ADD THE DIAGRAMS HERE>